1. To install the GPIB-USB interface, connect the USB connector from the GPIB-USB interface to a USB port on your computer.

 Figure 6.
 Launch VISAIC

 When VISAIC initially runs, it automatically finds all of the available resources in the system and lists the instrument descriptors for each resource under the appropriate resource type.
-Figure 7 below shows the VISAIC opening window.
+Figure 7 shows the VISAIC opening window.

 Figure 7.
 VISA Interactive Control